Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

-Before you submit your Production Information Sheet and Permit Application, you may want to contact staff in the Film Office to help you complete your applications.
-Please search the Digital Locations Library for Hamilton and also the list of Hamilton businesses on the Ontario directory.
+Before you submit your Production Information Sheet and Permit Application, we encourge you to contact staff in the Film Office to discuss your plans.
+The Ontario Film Commission’s Digital Locations Library and Ontario Production Guide can help you source Hamilton locations and businesses.
+It’s important to let us know which local products and services you take advantage of so that we can share the positive impacts of your production.
 When filming in Hamilton we also ask that you take into consideration residents, businesses, and safety.

 Consideration for the Community

 Filming should not negatively affect the local community.
 This includes (but is not limited to) spill-over lighting, exhaust fumes or noise that may affect their ability to enjoy their property or conduct their business.
 Consider the following when filming in Hamilton:

 - You must comply with the City of Hamilton’s Noise By-law No. 11-258.